Mikyan0207/yubi/README.md

 <br>

-Yubi is a window tiling manager designed for Windows 10 and above.<br>gi It provides a convenient way to organize and manage windows on your desktop by allowing you to easily arrange them in various layouts such as horizontal, vertical, and Binary Space Partitioning (BSP).
+Yubi is a window tiling manager designed for Windows 10 and above.<br>
+It provides a convenient way to organize and manage windows on your desktop by allowing you to easily arrange them in various layouts such as horizontal, vertical, and Binary Space Partitioning (BSP).

 <br>